 Forgive the cliche but we work hard and play hard.
 I remind writers always that they are spending money on this shit—and so we shall write.
 I take my commitment to you very seriously and am honored you trust me as a teacher and mentor.
-I built my writing career from 40 blog readers while raising four kids, published a book in 2018, and have a Master’s degree in English.
-I see writing in realistic terms and tend to work from a place of pragmatism and absolute honesty instead of airy declarations of the muse: I won’t tell you you “have a jewel within” (simply because I don’t know that the fuck that means), but I will remind you how Toni Morrison wrote her first book on a yellow legal pad with a toddler who then puked on it, and how she “wrote around the puke.”
+I built my writing career from 40 blog readers while raising four kids.
+I published a book in 2018 and have a Master’s degree in English.
+I see writing in realistic terms and work from a place of pragmatism and absolute honesty instead of airy declarations of the muse: I won’t insist you find “your jewel within” (simply because I don’t know what the fuck that means), but I will remind you how Toni Morrison wrote her first book on a yellow legal pad next to a toddler, who then vomited on it, and how she “wrote around the puke.”

 I’m a write-around-the-puke kinda writer.
-But the thing is, in my opinion, that is the jewel, and it’s one I know well; one that has in fact changed my life.
+But the thing is, in my opinion, that is the jewel, and it’s one I know well.
+It’s the one that has in fact changed my life.

 We think.
 We discuss.
 We get deep into the grit of it.
 And then we pull back and enjoy our surroundings, food, each other, and life.